 Countless family situations present the need and opportunity for forgiveness.
 One regular battle between a teenage son and his father ended when the youth retreated to his bedroom, packed his bags and left the house in great anger and resentment, despite his mother's tearful protests.
 As he left, his father called out saying, "I know I haven't been the best father to you.
 I'm sorry for the pain I've caused you.
 I love you."
 The young man boarded a bus for a distant town.
 As he traveled, his father's words--"I'm sorry----I love you"--rang in his ears.
 His boiling resentment cooled, and he began to weep.
 He bought a return ticket at the next stop.
 The youth arrived home late that night to find his father in the rocking chair with his face buried in his hands.
 The youth whispered, "Dad" and they ran into each other's arms.
 The son later wrote, "Those last years at home were the best ones of my childhood."

 Is there a family member you have not forgiven?

+Here's an exercise suggested by authors Howard Markman, Scott Stanley, and Susan Blumberg in their best selling book Fighting for Your Marriage.
 You can apply the tips to all kinds of relationships.
 They may help you tap the healing power of forgiveness.

 Here are some steps to make forgiveness happen: